sine2pi/Force-Directed-Transformer/README.md

 ### Standard Attention vs. Force Vector Models

-There's a fundamental limitation in how standard attention mechanisms operate:
+#### There's a fundamental limitation in how standard attention mechanisms operate:

 Standard Attention (What's Actually Implemented)

-Uses scalar dot products for similarity scoring Produces weighted averages (linear combinations)
+- Uses scalar dot products for similarity scoring
+- Produces weighted averages (linear combinations)
-No concept of reciprocal forces or vectors
+- No concept of reciprocal forces or vectors
-No natural representation of curved space Fundamentally linear operations
+- No natural representation of curved space
+- Fundamentally linear operations

-The Force-Directed Model (What I Conceptually Proposed) Would operate with vector forces rather than scalar similarities Would calculate direction-dependent interactions
+The Force-Directed Model (What I Conceptually Proposed)

+- Would operate with vector forces rather than scalar similarities
+- Would calculate direction-dependent interactions
-Would model repulsion/attraction rather than just similarity Would naturally create curved relationships in the embedding space Second one adds a topological splash..
+- Would model repulsion/attraction rather than just similarity
+- Would naturally create curved relationships in the embedding space as more points are added .. (arbitrary precision)
+- Second example adds a splash of topology..
 Mock ups:

 ```python